 A recommendation to the RIO as to whether sufficient evidence exists to warrant conducting a Formal Investigation into the allegations in question.

 3.11 Unless admitted by the Respondent, the recommendation will not address the ultimate determination of whether research misconduct has occurred, but only if the matter should be processed further.
+The RIO is responsible for ensuring compliance with all notification requirements of funding or sponsoring agencies.

 FORMAL INVESTIGATION